Skip to main content

 One of the film’s first scenes, our sort of audition for these characters, has William, knowing full-well that Emilia is still in the thick of her grief, casually suggesting that they sell the baby’s old things because they don’t need them anymore.
 This culminates with Emilia yelling at William to shut-up, which he reports to his dad as soon as he gets home.
 It is played in the movie like William is taking advantage of his position as the kid who came first, such that he can get away with emotionally torturing his stepmother and then gaslight her and his dad into thinking “I know you would never want to hurt Emilia’s feelings.”

 In the book, William is five, but the movie aged him up to eight.
-This is one of the few changes made to the source material, and I think it was a good call.
+This is one of the few changes made to the source material, and I see the motivation.
 The extra three years gives him a little more autonomy and personality, such that he genuinely feels like a player on equal narrative ground as Emilia even as they still occupy entirely different stations in life.
-In the book it is suggested that it’s all in Emilia’s head that this five-year-old would be so deliberately nasty to her and that she is just projecting onto him, but the movie makes it seem more plausible that William is enacting some kind of vengeance onto the woman who wrecked his parent’s marriage.
+In the book it is suggested that it’s all in Emilia’s head that this five-year-old would be so deliberately nasty to her and that she is just projecting onto him.
+The movie, though, makes it seem more plausible that William is enacting some kind of vengeance onto the woman who wrecked his parent’s marriage and gives the relationship a more dire starting point.

-The interesting thing is that Emilia doesn’t really condescend to William.
+A large part of what ultimately brings them together is that Emilia doesn’t really condescend to William.
 They’re almost played on the same level, which is certainly not how players like Carolyn interact with him.
 Where William has been treated all his life like this delicate instrument who must be curated and preserved, Emilia helps William experience something like a normal childhood.
-Emilia also keys in on William’s reaction to seeing his mother reel over him not getting into any of the prep schools, and this motivates Emilia to take William out ice skating to distract him from thinking that he’s washed up at eight years old.
-This makes their interactions enjoyable to watch from a viewer’s perspective and it also reveals what William has to gain from Emilia’s participation in his life.

 “Should I Be Sympathizing with a Home-Wrecker?”